-Some of Japan's BITs and FTAs (EPAs) include a denial of benefits clause.
+Some of Japan's BITs and free-trade agreements (FTAs) (economic partnership agreements (EPAs)) include denial of benefits clauses.
 Under such provisions, either party may deny the benefits of the treaty to an enterprise of the other contracting party and to its investments if the enterprise is owned or controlled by an investor of a non-contracting party and:

-- the denying party does not maintain diplomatic relations with the non-contracting party: - the enterprise has no substantial business activities in the area of the other contracting party; or - the denying party adopts or maintains measures with respect to the non-contracting party that prohibit transactions with the enterprise or that would be violated or circumvented if the benefits were accorded to the enterprise or to its investments.
+- the denying party does not maintain diplomatic relations with the non-contracting party; - the enterprise has no substantial business activities in the area of the other contracting party; or - the denying party adopts or maintains measures with respect to the non-contracting party that prohibit transactions with the enterprise or that would be violated or circumvented if the benefits were accorded to the enterprise or to its investments.